allegro/blog/_posts/2024-03-29-couchbase-subdocuments-bottleneck.md

 ## Conclusions

-The Couchbase sub-document _API_, while designed to optimize network throughput, introduces significant performance trade-offs.
+The Couchbase sub-document API, while designed to optimize network throughput, introduces significant performance trade-offs.
 Notably, even
-*under optimal conditions*, operations on sub-documents are noticeably slower compared to regular get operations fetching small documents—evidenced by a comparison of the baseline performance; approximately 4-5k _RPS_ for sub-document operations vs. 6-7k _RPS_ for regular get operations.
+*under optimal conditions*, operations on sub-documents are noticeably slower compared to regular get operations fetching small documents—evidenced by a comparison of the baseline performance; approximately 4-5k RPS for sub-document operations vs. 6-7k RPS for regular get operations.

 The method Couchbase employs for executing lookups directly influences performance, manifesting declines as either the document size increases or the number of lookups per request raises.
-This slowdown affects all requests over the same connection due to the high _CPU_ demand of sub-document lookup operations.
+This slowdown affects all requests over the same connection due to the high CPU demand of sub-document lookup operations.
 Particularly in environments utilizing reactive/asynchronous clients, this can overload the Couchbase worker thread, leading to a halt in request servicing.
 Importantly, an overloaded worker may manage connections from multiple clients, potentially exacerbating the "noisy neighbor" effect.